remykarem/pandas-lightning/README.md

-# pandas-addons (WIP)
+# pandas-lightning (WIP)

-pandas-addons is an API designed to abstract common patterns and idioms in pandas.
+pandas-lightning is an API designed to abstract common patterns and idioms in pandas.
 You can expect the following:

 - Reduce repeated code